-The problem of opportunism - i.e., "self-interest seeking with guile"166 - must be addressed in order for network governance to effectively organize economic activity such that formal law is rejected or subordinate to social practices.167 The twin problems of uncertainty and information asymmetry give rise to opportunism possibilities.
+The problem of opportunism - i.e., "self-interest seeking with guile" - must be addressed in order for network governance to effectively organize economic activity such that formal law is rejected or subordinate to social practices.
+The twin problems of uncertainty and information asymmetry give rise to opportunism possibilities.
+Venture capital and angel investment, similar to IAs, operate amid extreme conditions of

-and recombine" ideas, which cascades and accelerates into combinatorial explosions.
+COLLABORATION CHANGES EVERYTHING 44 (2006).
+Erik Brynjolfsson and Andrew McAffee observe how complementary innovations expand the ability to "combine and recombine" ideas, which cascades and accelerates into combinatorial explosions.
 ANDREW MCAFEE & ERIK BRYNJOLFSSON, RACE AGAINST THE MACHINE 20-21 (2012).

-^{163.} Interview with Anonymous Entrepreneur #7, Entrepreneur, Accelerator (April 9, 2015) (notes on file with Author).
+&lt;sup>162 Interview with Anonymous Entrepreneur #7, Entrepreneur, Accelerator (April 9, 2015) (notes on file with Author).